NHSDigital/nhs-app-api/docs/Functionality-Documentation/known-services.md

     ]
 }
 ```
-Now any pages starting with the URL https://111.nhs.uk/isolation-note will open in an `AppTab` pattern
+Now any pages starting with the URL https://111.nhs.uk/isolation-note will open in an `AppTab` pattern, whilst the rest of https://111.nhs.uk opens in the `WebView`.

 ## Making changes to the data
 Each environment uses a specific `KnownServices.json` to populate the data.
 Care must be take when copying data between environments as some urls vary between environments.